jonbnewman/mobx-store-provider/docs/motivation.md

 - Answer:

-  **There was no React Hook API available to use mobx-state-tree in functional components**.
+  **There was no React Hook API to use mobx-state-tree in functional components**.

 - Long answer: